0xfeb/0xfeb.github.io/index.md

 ### License
 This is a personal software made by Daniel Wang.
 Source code and copyright belongs to Daniel Wang.

-Copyright of third partys like programming tools, libraries, IDE belongs of themself, including Flutter, Dart, XCode, Android Studio, Baidu Voice and so on.
+Copyright of third partys likes programming tools, libraries, IDE belongs of themself, including Flutter, Dart, XCode, Android Studio, Baidu Voice and so on.

 ![avatar](./2.jpg)